cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 An authentication tag may verify under multiple keys, nonces, or associated data, but AEGIS is assumed to be key committing in the receiver-binding game, preventing common attacks when used with low-entropy keys such as passwords.
 Finding distinct keys and/or nonces that successfully verify the same `(ad, ct, tag)` tuple is expected to require ~2<sup>64</sup> attempts with a 128-bit authentication tag and ~2<sup>128</sup> attempts with a 256-bit tag.

-It is fully committing in the restricted setting where an adversary cannot control the associated data.
+AEGIS is fully committing in the restricted setting where an adversary cannot control the associated data.
 As shown in {{IR23}}, with the ability to alter the associated data, it is possible to efficiently find multiple keys that will verify the same authenticated ciphertext.

 Protocols mandating a fully committing scheme without that restriction can provide the associated data as input to a cryptographic hash function and use the output as the `ad` parameter of the `Encrypt` and `Decrypt` functions.
 The selected hash function must ensure a minimum of 128-bit preimage resistance.
 An instance of such a function is SHA-256 {{!RFC6234}}.